siamalrafi/docservice/README.md

 ## Lessons Learned

 This project was very interesting for me because in this project I can implement my own thinking and creativity.
 I always try to learn something new and to explore extra features that I don't know.
-In this project, I use react-hook-form, react-day-picker, react-multi-carousel etc. Which is very interesting and attractive.
+In this project, I use Stripe payment system, react-hook-form, react-day-picker, react-multi-carousel etc. Which is very interesting and attractive.
 I used JWT(JSON Web Token) in this project.
 Which is more stale security for my website.

 ## Features

 - Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+- Dynamic route facility.
+- Appointments booking facilities.
+- Attractive dashboard that allows you to manage your appointments.
+- Appointments fee payment system with stripe and cancellation.
+- Response web application which allows you to use all cross platforms.

 #### Question 1